Skip to main content

 Configure Schedules for Each Task (Script, Workflows)

-From your workspace, go to the dedidcated Schedules menu and pick New Schedule.
+From your workspace, navigate to the dedicated Schedules menu and select New Schedule.

 Schedules menu